Academic staff: 58

 Research postgraduates: 80

-The School of Law is one of the oldest and most prestigious in the country and has a major international reputation.
+The Department of Law sits within our School of Social Sciences, and is one of the oldest and most prestigious in the country and has a major international reputation.

 Since its inception, it has been at the forefront of legal and public policy formation and development, and many of its graduates and staff have played central roles in public life.

-The School has considerable strengths in a number of areas of teaching and research including:
+The Department has considerable strengths in a number of areas of teaching and research including:

 - Common Law and Public Law